pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 - Can use version control to manage own workflow
 - Can explain own ideas and thought process to direct peers/team members
 - Demonstrates an appetite to improve and learn
-- Displays basic understanding of "how the web works" (e.g. request/response model, asynchrony)
+- Displays basic understanding of "how the web works" (e.g. HTTP request/response model, asynchrony)
 - Can take part in collaborative exercises
 - Is inquisitive